Creative Ways to Promote Any Event

 From starting on time to your organization, the only way your event will flow without fail lies in your preparation.
 Every meeting should start with a “call to order” to get attention.
 Sometimes this can be a random prize drawing or a roll call.

 Then, stay on task.
 Center all conversations around the goals and objectives of your event.
-Stick to your agenda; that’s why you made it in the first place.
+Stick to your agenda; that is why you made it in the first place.
 And, if things start to deviate course, get back as quickly and directly as you can.
 Make sure that everyone has a chance to be heard, but also make sure to reign the conversation in when necessary.

 The Seventh Rule: Meeting Follow Up